 The McGill HEC Montreal Executive MBA program is designed to meet the development needs of experienced managers who occupy or are destined to senior management positions.
-Program participants are managers, entrepreneurs and professionals with at least 10 years work experience, including at least five years managerial experience.
+Program participants are managers, entrepreneurs and professionals with at least 10 years of work experience, including at least five years of managerial experience.

 2 UNIVERSITIES | A BILINGUAL PROGRAM